raphlcx/blog/content/posts/javascript-module-import-hoisting.md

 title: "JavaScript module import hoisting"
 date: 2020-08-27T22:05:36+08:00
 ---
 At my current workplace, I work as a security engineer.
-Some of my day-to-day tasks involve submitting security patches for the software engineering teams.
-Over the past couple of years, the teams have written and deployed many different microservices, some baked in Java, some in Go, and some in TypeScript.
+My day-to-day tasks include submitting security patches to the software engineering teams.
+Teams write and develop microservices using a myriad of programming languages.

-While working on one of our TypeScript projects, I discovered the concept of import hoisting, and wondered why it did not work [as expected and officially documented](https://exploringjs.com/es6/ch_modules.html#_imports-are-hoisted).
-That drove me curious, so I started trying out different ways to import modules in TypeScript, which eventually led to an Eureka moment.
+While working on one of our TypeScript projects, I came across the concept of import hoisting and wondered why it did not work [as expected and officially documented](https://exploringjs.com/es6/ch_modules.html#_imports-are-hoisted).
+That drove me curious, so I started trying different ways to import modules in TypeScript, which eventually led to a Eureka moment.

 In this post, I want to share my experience and journey of discovery.

 ## The tooling

-Creat a new empty directory, and install the necessary tooling:
+Create a new empty directory, and install the necessary tooling:

 ```
 mkdir testing && cd testing
 npm init
-npm i ts-node tsc typescript
+npm install ts-node tsc typescript
 ```

 For my setup, these are the runtime and library versions: